juliogomez/netdevops/pyATS.md

 That is a simple template for a 2 IOS-routers simulation (kind of like a _hello-world for virlutils_).

-Connect to your sandbox VPN and download the VIRL topology specified below, to start it in your server.
+Make sure you are connected to your sandbox VPN and then download the VIRL topology specified below, so that you can start it in your server.

 ```
 $ virl pull virlfiles/genie_learning_lab